 A lot of people are used to flood lights being used as security lighting (outside the garage with a movement sensor…and they do work well for that).
 But they can also be a great way to add general lighting to your yard.

-They also work well for more traditional spot light applications, like providing colored lighting at the front of the house for your Christmas or Halloween decorations (you can check out my Halloween lighting here).
+They also work well for more traditional spot light applications, like providing colored lighting at the front of the house for your Christmas or Halloween decorations.

 Torches* are a great way to add light in open areas (where the flame won’t be a problem).

 And they have the added benefit that they can burn Citronella fuel* which helps to keep the bugs away.